 What we do

-Little do we take into consideration our planet’s limited resources, as our fast growing population feeds an ever more reckless consumption.
+Little did we take into consideration our planet´s limited resources, as our fast growing population feeds a growing, ever reckless consumption.

-As growth has accelerated, so have our consuming habits and addictions: with ever changing lives full of comforting gadgets, clothes, cars, medications.
-We have all craved and consumed these products.
+As we grew faster and faster, so did our consuming habits and addictions... with ever changing lives of comforting gadgets, clothes, cars, medications...
+These products we all have craved for and consumed.
 Yet only a few have stopped to wonder.

-And it is this growing wondering and questioning that 350BCN has come to represent.
-Ordinary citizens who wonder if together, and organized, we could actually help shift our consumption habits.
+And it is these growing wonder and questions that 350BCN has come to represent (http://world.350.org/350bcn/).
+Normal citizens who wonder if together, and organized, we could actually help shifting our consumption habits.

-350BCN is part of 350.org: we are a group of citizens from Barcelona who have come together to work towards a common goal.
-We aim to make the transition to a sustainable lifestyle, and make it a reality in our lifetime.
+350BCN is part of 350.org, we are a group of citizens from Barcelona, who have come together for a common goal.
+We aim to make the transition into a sustainable lifestyle, and make it a reality in our lifetime.

-We know politics is biased by big corporations and legislation is made to feed a fake growth that is an unsustainable consumption of the world’s limited resources.
+We know politics is biased by big corporations, and legislations are made to feed an unsustainable consumption - a fake growth - of the world´s limited resources.
 All this to benefit the few.
-We also know that ultimately, it is down to the consumer and their choices: we are the base of our whole economic (and some even would say political) system.
+We also know that ultimately, it is down to the consumer and its choices, who is the base of our whole economical (and some even would say political) system.

-If we change our consumption habits to sustainable and informed decisions, we believe we could make industry change to satisfy its real customers’ needs.
+If we change our consumption habits into sustainable and informed decisions, we believe we could make the industry change to satisfy its real customers’ needs.

 Give a real value to things

-The purpose of this crowdsourcing project is to assess the functioning period, or in other words, the lifespan of objects.
-The motivations behind this project are as follows: to create a weapon against marketing (e.g. of iPhones); to infuse good manufacturing practices and support to companies and to try to give and get a more realistic value (valuation) of all the things we buy in our everyday life, by answering only time-related questions, thus effectively evaluating the “planned obsolescence” of objects.
+The purpose of this crowdsourcing project is to assess the functioning period, or in other word the lifespan or lifetime of objects.
+The motivations behind this project are many: to create a weapon against marketing (i.e. iPhones, etc…) and try to give and get a more realistic value (valoration) of all the things we buy in our everyday life, answering only time-related questions, effectively evaluating “planned obsolescence” of objects.

-HowLongDoesItLast.org aims to be the reference website for alternative valuation (in this case “functional time”) for all kinds of things: gadgets, gear, hardware, software, tools, instruments, and so on.
+HowLongDoesItLast.org wants to become the reference website when looking for alternative valoration (in this case “time”) of all things: gadgets, gears, hardware, softwares, tools, instruments…

-The idea for this online platform came from many secondhand sales and buying experiences where information is always scarce but important.
+The idea of this online platform came from many secondhand sales/buys experiences where arguments are always scarce but important.